noob-hackers/m-wiz/README.md

 __Metasploit install__ :
 - From this option you can install metasploit-framework in termux application without any issue in just one click and the installation can take time upto 30 minutes.

+__In metasploit v1.2__ :
+- The low end device is supported to run metasploit a new version selection option has been added for 4.4 version devices and 6.0 version devices

 __Metasploit repair__ :
 - From this option you can repair metasploit-framework if it's not working properly in termux application.